-Hitting the pavement with New York Road Runners in 2017?
+Hitting the pavement with New York Road Runners?
 We’re continuously looking for ways to help make your running experience—whether at an NYRR race or on your own—the best it can be.
-That’s why we’re rolling out a campaign this summer called “Respect the Run” to help educate our runners on our Rules of Competition and Code of Conduct, and to keep everyone safe both at our events and all over NYC.
+That’s why we’ve rolled out a campaign called “Respect the Run” to help educate our runners on our Rules of Competition and Code of Conduct, and to keep everyone safe both at our events and all over NYC.

 Our races today are vastly different from those of 50, 20, and even five years ago—more people, tighter security, new logistics, ever-changing technologies—and they will continue to evolve.
 While running itself hasn’t fundamentally changed, the world around us has, and those changes affect our runs every day.
 Check out the tips on this page, and check back soon for more ways to Respect the Run!

 We know things come up and you can’t always run a race you signed up for.
 But we need to know who our runners are on the course so we can help you if you need it.
 If a runner wearing your bib has a medical issue, we won’t be able to help them as effectively if we don’t know them.
 If you run using someone else’s bib, we don’t know you, so you’re at risk as well.
 You get the idea.
 Run only with your own race number—period.
 If we find you doing otherwise, you and anyone else involved risk being suspended from future NYRR races.

 Our races are more popular than ever, and as we’ve implemented new security measures, we now need you to arrive at races earlier than in the past so you can clear security, check your bag (if you bring one), line up in your corral, and start on the best foot.
 Depending on the race, please, arrive at least 30 to 60 minutes before the start—check the race listing for specifics!
 If you’re late and your corral is closed, you’ll need to enter the last corral so others can begin the race safely.